codenco-dev/eloquent-model-tester/README.md

 }
 ```

-For more simplicity, you can pu the `RefreshDatabase` use statement in `tests/TestCase.php` file
+For more simplicity, you can put the `RefreshDatabase` use statement in `tests/TestCase.php` file

 ### Test of structure and of fillable